davelowqx/finatic/README.md

-# Finatic
+# FundSME

-A web application for startup fundraising, guaranteed trustlessly by the ethereum network.
+A web application for equity financing, guaranteed trustlessly by the ethereum network.

 # Installation